Home Education Hub

 Options for 14-16 Home Educated Students

-To access the Home Education Hub programmes a young person must be the equivalent age of students going into Years 10 or 11.
+To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10.

 This provision at City and Islington College may not always be suitable for young people with significant behavioural issues and those who are disengaged from education.
 Those who have been permanently excluded from school, or were at risk of this happening prior to de-registration from school, may be referred to alternative provision.
 Each application is fully explored to ensure that every individual is on a programme which offers the best and most appropriate support to meet their needs.

-- Parents/carers should complete this registration of interest form
+- Parents/carers should complete our registration of interest form

 - Once the expression of interest is received and assessed, the young person may be invited for online English and maths initial assessments.
 We allow as much time as needed to complete these assessments